ianj-lewis/django-memberpress-client/README.md

 ### constants

-Use these built-in constants rather than working directly the dict key string values:
+Use these built-in constants rather than working directly with memberpress' dict key string values:

 - MemberpressEvents: discrete list of memberpress event types.
 The str value exactly matches the event dict key "event".
 - MemberpressEventTypes: discrete list of memberpress event_types